valeria-va/ROS2_rUBot_tutorial_ws/Documentation/02_ROS2_tutorial.md

 **Writting launch files**

-Launch files can be written in python, XML or YAML formats.
-We show here the same lauch file in the 3 different formats.
+Launch files can be written in python or XML formats.
+We show here the same lauch file in the 2 different formats.
 - Launch file in Python format: "hello_pub_sub.launch.py" file
 ```python
 from launch import LaunchDescription